IvyXiaoyede/Physical-Computing_1/README.md

 ```

 # Week 8

-In this week, I think the most important things is to do the house to decorate it.
-And I need to soldering the wiring with a tool, because at the end we don't use the breadboard to control it.
-I spead two days to finish it, actually I only can use one day, but something wrong and some line broken.
+This week, I think the most important thing is to do the house to decorate it.
+And I need to solder the wiring with a tool because, in the end, we don't use the breadboard to control it.
+I spent two days to finish it, actually, I only can use it for one day, but something was wrong and some lines were broken.
 So I need to relink at next day.

+Finish to linking the circuits， I must test it to make sure it can be successfully used it.
+And I found many questions about the link, so I must do it again, it was a piece of sad news.
+After doing this work twice later, I successfully linked it, and it can be used.

 ![WechatIMG58](https://user-images.githubusercontent.com/119190967/206564820-729b3353-b20f-4eb2-8307-6276e86d410d.jpeg)

-Add I want to use the Acrylic board to making a house.
+Add I want to use the Acrylic board to make a house.
 So I draw a picture which can be used in the laser cutter machine.
-And I use the cut board to cut it at first, and use for testing.
-I found a problem that I never combine it successfully.
-I asked other students how to solve the problem and eventually I found that I had to design interpolation to make the cut more stable.
+And I use the cut board to cut it at first and use it for testing.
+I found a problem that I never combine successfully.
+I asked other students how to solve the problem and eventually, I found that I had to design interpolation to make the cut more stable.

 ![位图](https://user-images.githubusercontent.com/119190967/206565778-6ff42a61-be0e-4054-a8b7-796110f87a5b.jpg)

 # Week 9